Changissnz/selfinterest/README.md

-self-interest, detailed in both expression and the internalist mechanisms responsible for forces such as passion and the will, forces that tend to exhibit a magnetization for that which is external to the container, the human body, everything written so far in this text is not focused on the artificial axiom.
+self-interest, detailed in both expression and the internalist mechanisms responsible for forces such as passion and the will, forces that tend to exhibit a magnetization for that which is external to the container, the human body, everything written so far in this text is not solely on the artificial axiom.
 A focus entirely on the artificial axiom would mean nothing more than a complete and thorough definition of the concept.
 Instead, this writing sought and continue to seeks the artificial axiom